thenets/test_agents/README.md

 # AI Agent Examples

-A collection of standalone examples demonstrating different types of AI agents using LangChain, LangGraph, and local Ollama models.
+A collection of standalone examples demonstrating different types of AI agents using LangChain, LangGraph, and various LLM providers including local Ollama and OpenRouter.

 ## Prerequisites